hauntarl/go_001_quiz/README.md

 - encoding/csv: to read data from .csv files
 - strings: to format and clean user input
 - time: to set expiry for quiz

-**Bonus:**

-- shuffle flag to randomize quiz
-- rand package: to shuffle the problem set
+* rand: to shuffle the problem set
-- more formatting and cleaning user input